Circolo Sportivo Internazionale San Borja

 Internazionale was a Peruvian football club, playing in the city of San Borja, Lima, Peru.

 History

-The club was 1986 Peruvian Segunda División champion.
+The club was the 1986 Peruvian Segunda División champion.

-The club have played at the highest level of Peruvian football on five occasions, from 1987 Torneo Descentralizado until 1991 Torneo Descentralizado when was relegated.
+The club has played at the highest level of Peruvian football on five occasions, from 1987 Torneo Descentralizado until 1991 Torneo Descentralizado, when it was relegated.

 In the 1992 Segunda División Peruana, the club was relegated to the Copa Perú.